AtaJS/fashion-MNIST-classification-with-a-FFNN-using-NumPy/README.md

-# Fashion MNIST Classification with an FFNN using NumPy
+# Fashion MNIST Classification with a FFNN using NumPy

 This project demonstrates the implementation of a feedforward neural network from scratch using NumPy.
 It's designed as a step-by-step guide to understanding the core concepts of neural networks, including: